Lower the Cost of Chatbot Development & Management

 A New Era of Creating Better Chatbots, Faster

-As the tools and approaches to chatbot development have matured, the time and cost of chatbot development have been reduced.
+As the tools and approaches to AI chatbot development have matured, the time and cost of chatbot development have been reduced.
 It is also now easier to add advanced chatbot features and skills that improve the overall customer experience.
 With low-code bot building and graphical workflow tools, the reliance on coding skills has diminished, allowing tech-savvy business people to build their own prototypes.

 Welcome to the new era where we can create better chatbots, faster.
 No longer is there a need for lengthy development cycles.
 Nor is it essential to hire a team of expensive and scarce AI and enterprise developer skills.

-Advancements in NLP and machine learning have helped achieve this current state but it is the emergence of conversational AI platforms that have largely been responsible for lowering the cost of chatbot development and making it faster and easier to deploy conversational AI solutions.
+Advancements in NLP and machine learning have helped achieve this current state but it is the emergence of conversational AI platforms that have largely been responsible for lowering the cost of AI chatbot development and making it faster and easier to deploy conversational AI solutions.

 When conceived and designed properly, a chatbot project can achieve almost immediate results on launch.
-And with the proper development tools and platforms, they can be built in a matter of days and weeks.
+And with the proper chatbot development tools and platforms, they can be built in a matter of days and weeks.
 There’s no need for 1 -2 year implementation cycles and hefty professional services and developer costs.

 While early enterprise adopters may have found themselves in this position, times have changed and the market has evolved.
 Today, speed to market, agility, and flexibility are critical factors that separate successful chatbot implementations from failures.